-Even though he failed to endure Night of the Mini-Macra, and he dances like a Pussycat Doll with a urinary tract infection, Colin Baker has still captured Sue’s heart.
+Even though he dances like a Pussycat Doll with a urinary tract infection, Colin Baker has still captured Sue’s heart.

-Me: Were you ever worried that Colin would be voted out of the Spiridon jungle first?
+Me: Were you worried that Colin would be voted out of the Spiridon jungle first?

 Sue: Not a chance.
 He’s still my tip to win.
-My only worry is he isn’t doing enough to engage the rest of the nation.
-And was that a Doctor Who reference?
-If it was, I don’t get it.
+My only concern is that he isn’t doing enough to engage the rest of the nation.
+And was that a Doctor Who reference you made just then?
+Because if it was, I didn’t get it.

-Sue: Gangsters again?
-Why is everybody obsessed with Gangsters?
+Sue: Gangsters?
+Again?
+Why is everybody obsessed with Gangsters all of a sudden?
 It’s Gangsters this, Gangsters that.
-Enough of the bloody Gangsters already.
+Enough of the bloody Gangsters already!

 Sue: I don’t care.
-Maybe if I stare at him long enough it will come to me.
+But if I stare at him long enough, maybe it will come to me.

 Me: His dad is very famous.

 Me: He’s Sean Connery’s son, Jason.
 He finds fame and fortune in ITV’s Robin of Sherwood shortly after this.

 Sue: Oh yes.
 I remember him, now.
 He was a bit of a heartthrob, wasn’t he?
 He was very popular when I made my living driving up and down the motorway selling posters in the mid-1980s.
 I probably made a canny commission off of his face.

 Jason Connery is playing a Varosian rebel named Jondar who finds himself on the wrong end of a laser beam.